pop-os/repolib/docs/library/developer.rst

 name
 ----

-name (The name of the source. type: str, default='')
 This is a human-readable and nicely-formatted name to help a user recognize what this source is.
 Any unicode character is allowed in this field.
 If a source is opened which doesn't have a name field, the filename will be used.

 This field maps to the ``X-Repolib-Name:`` field in the .sources file, which is ignored by Apt and other standards-compliant sources parsers.